 You must examine your career performance, find those special ways in which you deliver results–own them and promote them!
 Because to win in this challenged job market, you must sell a unique value proposition/a brand/a differentiating value.

 So, how do you go about this?
-Take out your pen and paper or better yet, open your MS Word program and answer the following questions:
+Take out your pen and paper.
+Better yet, open your MS Word program and answer the following questions:

 1. Why Would An Employer Hire Me Over Others Who Are Qualified?